-5.2.2 Lines determined by first-order linear regression of at least 3 contiguous points must have a correlation coefficient (r) of $\ge 0.95$ .
+5.2.2 Lines determined by first-order linear regression of at least 3 contiguous points must have a correlation coefficient (r) of ≥ 0.95 .

-5.2.3 The reference regression line and the test bacterin regression line must show parallelism (slope ratio $\ge 0.80$ ).
+5.2.3 The reference regression line and the test bacterin regression line must show parallelism (slope ratio ≥ 0.80).

 5.2.4 Assays that are not valid may be repeated up to a maximum of 3 times.
-If a valid assay cannot be achieved with 3 independent assays, the test bacterin is unsatisfactory.
+If a valid assay cannot be achieved with 3 independent assays, report the test bacterin as unsatisfactory.